Tel: +44 20 7822 2079

 Scott has been involved in disputes involving computer games, dentists’ partnership agreements, recruitment agreements for large bakeries, telecommunications disputes, cost saving facilitators’ agreements, an energy turbine financing and servicing agreement, fleet maintenance agreements, lost profit claims in the nightclub industry, breach of contract in the adult film and services sector, motor sport regulation, foreign currency loan accounts, the interpretation and effect of a staged contract for the provision of landfill materials; the interpretation and effect of truck drivers’ franchise agreements; the interpretation and effect of ‘discretionary’ bonus clauses in banker’s remuneration packages; and the interpretation and effect of a computer game marketing distribution and sale agreement.
 He is regularly instructed to appear in the Commercial Court and in commercial arbitrations, and appeared (with Ben Hubble QC) for the successful claimant in the Commercial Court case of Amalgamated Metal Corporation Plc v Wragge & Co EWHC 887 (Comm).

-Scott was also retained (with Michael Soole QC) for the successful Defendant in the case of Dalkia v Cetech 1 Lloyd’s Rep 599 in which virtually the gamut of English contractual law was debated.
+Scott was also retained (with Michael Soole QC) for the successful Defendant in the case of Dalkia v Celtech 1 Lloyd’s Rep 599 in which virtually the gamut of English contractual law was debated.
 Key issues in that case involved the meaning of ‘material breach’ in a termination clause, the principles upon which the court could interfere with the drafting of a commercial contract to remedy an ‘obvious mistake’ by the parties, even where that involved substantial consequential amendment to several clauses, and the application of the rule against penalties to an accelerated payment clause upon termination of an energy services agreement.